dmitri-blinov/commons-jexl/README.md

 }
 ```

-On the other hand, some other new language features allow for more compact and less error-prone code to be written, for example, instead of writing
+On the other hand, some new language features and more syntactic sugar are aimed at productivity and will allow for more compact and
+less error-prone code to be written, for example, instead of writing

 ```
 var x = [...]; for (var i : items) if (i.color == 'red') x += i.price;